 One of the most popular aquariums in the country, the Shedd houses more than 32,500 creatures from around the world.

-penguins.
-And be sure to get an underwater glimpse of the dolphins and whales through the viewing windows on the lower level, where you can also find a bunch of information-packed, hands-on activities.
+Be sure to get an underwater glimpse of the dolphins and whales through the viewing windows on the lower level, where you can also find a bunch of information-packed, hands-on activities.

 Head to the 90,000-gallon "Caribbean Reef" exhibit to see sharks, stingrays, sea turtles, and other denizens of the deep dart around.
 It's most fun to observe when divers swim within, feeding the animals and talking to the crowd gathered outside.
-Kids have their own Polar Play Zone, where they can dress in penguin suits or explore Arctic waters in a miniature submarine.
+Kids have their own Polar Play Zone, where they can dress in penguin suits or peruse Arctic waters in a miniature submarine.

 Lines for the Shedd often extend all the way down the neoclassical steps.
-Buy a ticket in advance to avoid the interminable wait, or spring for a CityPass.
+Buy a ticket in advance to avoid the interminable wait, or spring for a cityPASS.

 Soundings restaurant makes an elegant (albeit pricey) stop for lunch.
 The quiet tables look over Lake Michigan—and there are very few Chicago eateries that can say that.
 The food court, Bubble Net, offers more moderately priced family fare, and Deep Ocean Café, in the Polar Play Zone, caters to kids.
-All restaurants are open daily from 11 am to 4 pm.